albin-johansson/Tactiled/README.md

 ***step*** (name derived from **s**imple **t**il**e**d **p**arser), is a parsing library for the Tiled map editors JSON format that is written in modern C++17.
 It can be used both as a shared library or in a pseudo-"header-only" mode where you also include the source files.

 This library *should* be usable on any platform that can use a reasonably recent C++ compiler that adheres to the C++17 standard.
-However, step is developed on Windows, primarily using GCC and MSVC, and is tested on Windows and Linux (Ubuntu).
-Binaries are available for MSVC, GCC (MinGW) and GCC (Ubuntu).
+However, step is developed on Windows, primarily using MSVC, and is tested on Windows and Linux (Ubuntu).
+Binaries are available for MSVC, GCC (MingW) and GCC (Ubuntu).

 Refer to the in-source documentation and official Tiled documentation for details about the various components and properties.